 A 6S engagement liaison is appointed to coordinate and facilitate the Sketch Group from amongst the participants of the sketch group.
 The engagement liaison will be offered an honorarium of $250 USD for their efforts and time.
 Faculty mentors will be offered a $500 USD honorarium for their efforts and time.

 The 6S Sketch Groups program replaces and merges aspects of the previous 4S mentorship program and 6S annual pre-conference workshop format.
 The 6S Representatives, with the approval of 4S Council, believes that leveraging multiple meetings over time and a small group structure will create opportunities for more complex mentoring relationships (peer/near-peer mutual mentoring alongside junior-senior mentoring; mentoring based on topical interests as well as identity categories; depth of relationship that can only be built over time).

-This description of the 6S Sketch Groups was developed by the 2021-2022 6S Representatives.
+This description of the 6S Sketch Groups was reiterated by the 2022-2023 6S Representatives.

 2022-2023 6S Representatives, 9 April 2023, "About 6S 2023 Sketch Groups", contributed by , STS Infrastructures, Platform for Experimental Collaborative Ethnography, last modified 9 April 2023, accessed 23 September 2023. http://www.stsinfrastructures.org/content/about-6s-2023-sketch-groups